 But the guy who really pissed me off (and the reason I’m writing all this) was Congressman Michael Capuano, who was more righteously indignant than all the other righteously indignant politicians assembled.
 This guy totally stole the show: He out-angered, out-judged, and out-drama queened everyone else in the room.
 Blaming the CEOs for the massive dump the real estate market has taken, this guy actually said, “I can’t believe no one’s prosecuted you on this.
 It’s my hope that you will be answering for that in court one day.”
 He also said, “America doesn’t trust you anymore.”
 And I wondered two things: First, does Capuano also want the congressmen who told the banks to loosen up their lending practices and make home loans more readily available prosecuted?
 And second, does he actually think America trusts congress?

 Of all the people I know, there’s probably an even mix between those who think politicians should be shot dead and those who have a more reasonable opinion and think they should only be wounded.
 But fucking all of us are unhappy with the way they’ve been running things and we have been for as long as I can remember.

 So to Capuano and all the other performers in yesterday’s drama, I say this: Shut your stupid fucking mouth you stupid fucking dick.
 In all your anger you don’t come off as someone who’s looking out for my best interests, you come off like that fucking pathetic high school teacher who, more than anything else, just wants to be liked by his students.
-Well fuck you, none of us like you, so shut the fuck up, pull your cock out of your intern’s mouth, and get to the business of fixing this country before there’s a goddamn revolution.
+None of us like you, so shut up and get to the business of fixing this country before there’s a goddamn revolution.